CristianaVladareanu26/static-PCA-teaching-materials/content/Index.md

 ## About this material

-This project explores the use of Jupyter Book for open educational publishing at TU Delft.
-It is intended as a structured and accessible introduction to foundational concepts in Machine Learning, specifically designed for students in their first year of Computer Science.
+This project explores the use of Jupyter Book as a medium for structured and accessible educational content in technical subjects.
+It is intended as an introductory learning resource in Machine Learning, with a specific focus on Principal Component Analysis as a core dimensionality reduction technique.

+The tutorial adopts a multimodal teaching approach, combining mathematical explanations, visual intuition, and interactive elements to support conceptual understanding.
+Key ideas are introduced gradually, with an emphasis on building intuition.

-The tutorial emphasizes multimodal instruction and gradually introduces key concepts without assuming prior knowledge of Machine Learning or advanced mathematics.
+No prior knowledge of Machine Learning or advanced mathematics is required.

 ---